 A hugely popular rival to Spain for motorhome winter sun.
 In fact, it was too popular for us!

-Sicily is right at the bottom of Italy’s boot and enjoys pretty good weather year round.
-It looks good on the average temperature map but the winter weather can be inconsistent.
-It’s a small island, close to lots of bigger mainlands and this does have an effect.
+It’s a small island, close to lots of bigger mainlands (think Italy itself and Africa) and this does have an effect.
 If the winds are coming from the south with the warm African air, you will enjoy temperatures in the low 20’s.
 Otherwise, you may well encounter rain and storms along the coasts and cold temperatures inland.

 As a motorhome winter sun destination, Sicily offers a lot which makes us question whether taking our motorhome to Spain for winter is the right choice.